smithy-lang/smithy/_sources/1.0/guides/evolving-models.rst.txt

 The following changes to structure shapes are backward-compatible:

 #.
 Adding new optional members to a structure.
 #.
-Changing a structure member from :ref:`required-trait` to optional.
+Removing the :ref:`required-trait` from a structure member marked with
-   The required trait SHOULD only be used for validation purposes; code generators SHOULD NOT consider whether or not a structure member is required when generating data structures.
+   the :ref:`input-trait`.

 The following changes to a structure are not backward-compatible: